This operation removes a diseased section of the rectum and sigmoid colon. Doctors use it to treat the following conditions:

 - Complicated diverticulitis

-The term "laparoscopic" refers to a type of surgery called laparoscopy, which allows the surgeon to complete the surgery through very small (5-millimeter to 10-millimeter) "keyhole" incisions in the abdomen.
-A laparoscope, a small telescope-like instrument, is placed through a small incision near the bellybutton.
+The term "laparoscopic" refers to a type of surgery called laparoscopy, in which the surgeon works through very small (5-millimeter to 10-millimeter) "keyhole" cuts in the abdomen.

 There are five main steps to this surgery.